What is WordPress Cron, Why Do I Need It, and What Are the Alternatives?

-Basically, what that means is you can schedule an action to take place at a specific time, without having to manually execute code at that time.
+This means you can schedule an action to take place at a specific time, without having to manually execute code at that time.

 What About WordPress Cron?

 WordPress Cron is what many people refer to as a “pseudo-cron system.”
-The difference is in how UNIX cron and WordPress Cron take action.
+The difference is in how UNIX Cron and WordPress Cron get into action.
 A typical UNIX cron system runs in this order:

-- A time tied to an action occurs.
+- A time tied to an action is reached.